jxwhat/telegram_bot/README.md

 Scripts that power the bot is located in the `jx_telebot.py` file

-For this bot to work, you need to input your own bot's token and channel id under the ```python class telegram_bot```.
+For this bot to work, you need to input your own bot's token and channel id under the ` class telegram_bot`.

 ## Example
 Sample of a message sent using this script